bittles/Rivulet/README.md

 | `LiveTVDataStore` | Aggregates channels from multiple providers |
 | `MPVPlayerWrapper` | MPV adapter implementing `PlayerProtocol` |
 | `UniversalPlayerView` | SwiftUI video player with scrubbing |

-## Contributing

-Contributions are welcome!
-Please read the guidelines below before submitting.

-### How to Contribute

-1. **Fork** the repository
-2. **Create a branch** for your feature (`git checkout -b feature/amazing-feature`)
-3. **Make your changes** with clear, focused commits
-4. **Test** on Apple TV (simulator or device)
-5. **Submit a pull request** with a description of your changes

-### Code Style

-- Follow existing patterns in the codebase
-- Use Swift's native async/await for concurrency
-- Keep views focused — extract complex logic to view models
-- Apply `.glassEffect()` only to navigation layers (sidebar, overlays)

-### Areas for Contribution

-- EPG grid view implementation
-- Favorites UI integration
-- Additional Live TV providers
-- Accessibility improvements (VoiceOver)
-- Performance optimizations
-- Bug fixes and documentation

-### What We're Not Looking For

-- Major architectural changes without discussion
-- Features that add complexity without clear benefit
-- Dependencies on closed-source libraries

-## License

-This project is licensed under the **PolyForm Noncommercial License 1.0.0**.

-You are free to:
-- **View** and **study** the source code
-- **Modify** the code for personal use
-- **Contribute** improvements back to this project

-You may **not**:
-- Use this software for commercial purposes
-- Distribute compiled applications
-- Publish this app on the App Store (only the original author may do so)

-See [LICENSE](LICENSE) for the full license text.

-### Why This License?

-Rivulet is source-available to encourage learning, collaboration, and community contributions while ensuring the project remains sustainable.
-If you're interested in commercial licensing, please reach out.

 ## Acknowledgments